-Administrators can impersonate other authenticated users for testing purposes.
-You can
+Administrators can impersonate other authenticated users for testing purposes and view

-able to access features granted by that role, including security incidents and profile
+admin is not able to access features granted by that role, including security incidents and

-information.
-Access to modules and applications in the navigation bar is also restricted.
-Also,
+profile information.
+Access to modules and applications in the navigation bar is also

-admin cannot change the password of any user with an application admin role for Human Resources
+restricted.
+Also, admin cannot change the password of any user with an application admin role

 - An admin account to do work.